 Ohio has a rich history of beekeeping.
 The hobby was first popularized over one hundred forty years ago.
 The worldwide craze was based on a book of observations and methods written by Ohio resident Lorenzo L. Langstroth.
 It showed people how to have easy access to a sweetener, honey, for the first time by keeping bees.
 After the Civil War, he sold hives and queen bees all over the country from his home in Oxford, Ohio.
 A queen bee sold for $20.
 Over in Medina, Ohio, the A. I. Root Company built up to become a large factory with rail car sidings and dozens of employees by selling precut parts for beehives, and later beeswax candles.

 Educational Meetings are held the 2nd Sunday of each month in the Lebanon Presbyterian Church, 123 N. East St.,

 except for January (host bee school), May (Mother’s Day), and usually September (host Swap Meet).

-Warren County Beekeepers Association, teaching beekeepers how to keep bees and pollinators healthy.
+Warren County Ohio Beekeepers, teaching beekeepers how to keep bees and pollinators healthy.
 Join us and learn about bees, bee hives, bee colonies and the art of beekeeping.